Healthy & Delicious Banana Pancake Bake Recipe You’ll Love

 Prepare the banana mixture:

-In a large bowl, mash the 2 ripe bananas with a fork or potato masher until smooth.
 Add the 2 eggs, 1 1/2 cups milk, 1 teaspoon vanilla extract, and 1/4 cup melted butter to the mashed bananas.
 Whisk everything together until fully combined.

 Mix the dry ingredients: